mobilabsolutions/stash-sdk-android/README.md

 ### License

-The MobilabPayment iOS SDK is open source and available under the TODO license.
+The MobilabPayment Android SDK is open source and available under the TODO license.
 See the LICENSE file for more info.